Sumo: Professional sumo tournaments

-Since 1958, six Grand Sumo tournaments or honbasho have been held each year: three at the Kokugikan in Tokyo (January, May, and September), and one each in Osaka (March), Nagoya (July), and Fukuoka (November).
+Since 1958, six Grand Sumo tournaments or have been held each year: three at the Kokugikan in Tokyo (January, May, and September), and one each in Osaka (March), Nagoya (July), and Fukuoka (November).
 Until the end of 1984, the Kokugikan was located in Kuramae, Tokyo, but moved in 1985 to the newly built venue at Ryōgoku.
 Each tournament begins on a Sunday and runs for 15 days, ending also on a Sunday, roughly in the middle of the month.
-The tournaments are organized in a manner akin to a McMahon system tournament; each wrestler in the top two divisions (sekitori) has one match per day, while the lower-ranked wrestlers compete in seven bouts, about one every two days.
+The tournaments are organized in a manner akin to a McMahon system tournament; each wrestler in the top two divisions has one match per day, while the lower-ranked wrestlers compete in seven bouts, about one every two days.